COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

-The dust abundances are coupled to the \textsc{chimes} solver, accounting for the distribution of grain sizes.
+The dust abundances are coupled to the \textsc{chimes} solver, accounting for the distribution of dust mass between the two grain-size bins.
 The dust is used by \textsc{chimes} to calculate the formation rate of molecular hydrogen on dust grains and other reactions facilitated by dust, as well as to compute dust shielding and dust-associated heating and cooling processes, including dust radiative cooling and photoelectric heating.
 Additionally, the gas-phase metal abundances (and therefore the metal cooling and heating rates) account for depletion onto dust grains.